Evidence for lensing of gravitational waves from LIGO-Virgo: Posterior overlap analysis

 Figure 3 in \cite{LIGO2021} offers clues regarding the time delay distribution adopted by the LIGO-Virgo collaboration.
 By comparing pairs of events with similar $\mathcal{B}^{\rm overlap}$, the figure shows how pairs of GWs with temporal separations of $\approx 2$ months are heavily penalized (i.e smaller values $\mathcal{R}^{\rm gal}$) compared with pairs of GWs with temporal separations of days.
 This too goes against our prior information of time delay statistics, where approximately half the known time delays are above 1 month.
 Also, theoretical predictions suggest that time delays of months are expected to be common \citep{Oguri2002,Kuhlen2004,Li2012}.
 Simple predictions can be derived for the SIS model adopted by LVC.
 For this model it is well known that the time delay between the two images is simply

 where $D_l$, $D_s$, and $D_{ls}$ are the angular diameter distances to the lens, to the source, and from the lens to the source respectively; $z_l$ is the redshift of the lens; and $\theta_1$, $\theta_2$ are the angular distances from each image to the centre of the lens.
 Typical lenses found in nature have Einstein radii $\Theta_E \approx 1-2$ arcsecond.
 Meanwhile $\theta_1$, $\theta_2$ are usually similar to $\Theta_E$ with a difference ${\rm abs}(|\theta_1| - |\theta_2|) \approx 0.5$ arcsec \citep{Oguri2003}, resulting in time delays of approximately one week for these galaxies.
 More massive lenses, although less numerous, have a larger cross section for lensing (i.e they can magnify a larger area in the source plane), so they can compensate their smaller number with their larger cross section, resulting in a significant number of time delays between months (small groups) to years (clusters).
+The time delay for these heavier lenses scales also with the mass of the lens.